 1. Planning and requirements gathering

 The client describes a problem that needs to be addressed, which serves as the foundation for completing the rest of the software requirements.
 Requirements documents are generated from the data obtained from the client and users (if necessary) to ensure that the development team understands what they’re creating.
+If you’re outsourcing your software project, this is the step that you don’t want to skip.

 After that, there are preparations such as assigning tasks to teams, establishing milestones, establishing deadlines for delivery, obtaining cost estimates, performing a risk analysis and devising a strategy to avoid risks.
 This step involves developing a proof of concept and checking and validating the technical feasibility before proceeding with the software development process.